- Hermann von Helmholtz Professor of Health Sciences and Technology, Massachusetts Institute of Technology

 - Professor of Microbiology and Immunobiology, Harvard Medical School

 Lee Gehrke is the Hermann von Helmholtz Professor in the Institute for Medical Engineering and Science and Professor of Microbiology and Immunobiology at Harvard Medical School.
 Dr. Gehrke received his PhD degree in anatomy and developmental genetics from the school of medicine at Case Western Reserve University and then did postdoctoral training in the Biology Department at The Massachusetts Institute of Technology.
 He has been a member of the MIT and Harvard faculties since 1982.
 Professor Gehrke’s primary teaching responsibility is directing course HT-010, Functional Human Anatomy, which is part of the core HST MD curriculum.

-- PhD in Anatomy and Biochemistry, Case Western Reserve University, 1980
+- PhD in Anatomy and Developmental Genetics, Case Western Reserve University, 1980

 - MA (Honorary) Harvard University

 - BS in Zoology, Eastern Illinois University

 - American Society for Biochemistry and Molecular Biology